Air Trainer 1 'Midnight Navy' (DM0521-101) Release Date

-The original cross-trainer is back to true form with a rare reissue of white, Medium Grey and Midnight Navy.
-Not seen since the late '80s, the classic colours let you cross between the suburbs and city centre without a glitch.
+The original cross trainer is back to true form with a rare reissue of White, Medium Grey and Midnight Navy.
+Not seen since the late '80s, the classic colors let you cross between uptown and downtown without a glitch.
 The forefoot strap adds slick, retro appeal, while soft leather breaks in easily and contrasts against tumbled leather on the Swoosh for a perfect finish.
-If that's not enough, Air cushioning brings tried-and-tested comfort wherever you are.
+If that's not enough, Air cushioning brings tried-and-true comfort wherever you are.
 So where will you take your Trainers?

 SKU: DM0521-101